 He retired at the early age of 36.
 Unlike most players then and now, he played for the same team his entire career.
-He later got religion and admitted alcohol-related health problems stemming from his desire to excel off the field limited his career.
+He later got religion.
+He admitted alcohol-related health problems stemmed from his desire to excel off the field, which limited his career.
 But, oh, what achievements.

 So what are the parallels between baseball and your company?

 Like the late Yankee great, stars want responsibility and to be held accountable for their actions.
 The only way to make it possible to retain them and to win in the marketplace is to give your stars sufficient opportunities.